forge-and-hive/forge-mono-repo/docs/llm-hive-logging.md

 if (client.isActive()) {
   // Can use all methods
 } else {
-  // Only sendLog works (returns 'silent')
+  // Only sendLogByName works (returns 'silent')
 }
 ```